IEEE Frank Rosenblatt Award

 This award may be presented to an individual, multiple recipients, or a team of not more than three members.
 This award is administered by the Technical Field Awards Council of the IEEE Awards Board.
 Prize items include a bronze medal, certificate and honorarium.

-Congratulate the 2023 IEEE Frank Rosenblatt Award recipient:
+Recipient of the 2024 IEEE Frank Rosenblatt Technical Field Award